hupe1980/cfni/README.md

 # CFNi - Cloudformation injection
 ![Build Status](https://github.com/hupe1980/cfni/workflows/build/badge.svg)
 [![Go Reference](https://pkg.go.dev/badge/github.com/hupe1980/cfni.svg)](https://pkg.go.dev/github.com/hupe1980/cfni)
 > CFNi is a proof-of-concept to demonstrate an attack on the populare aws cdk pipeline.
-It takes advantage of the fact that between the "synth" step and the use of the cloudformation templates and lambda assets some time passes ("SelfMutate") and no integrity check is performed by default.
+It takes advantage of the fact that between the "Synth" step and the use of the cloudformation templates and lambda assets some time passes ("SelfMutate") and no integrity check is performed by default.
 After receiving an event from s3, the lambda function injects the malicious code/resources into the generated files.
 SAST/DAST controls and pull request reviews are bypassed and other accounts can also be attacked if the pipeline supports crossaccount deployments.

 :warning: This is for educational purpose.
 Don't try it without permission!